JeswinSaidhu/JeswinSaidhu/README.md

 ###

-<p align="left">My name is Jeswin, and I'm a Frontend Developer, from Hyderabad, India.</p>
+<p align="left">My name is Jeswin, and I'm a MERN Stack Developer, from Hyderabad, India.</p>

 ###